Schenng/ethereum-peoplelist/README.md

 #### Viewing

-1. In `App.js` change the `peopleContractAddress` to the copied contract address
+1. In `App.js` set the `var peopleContractAddress` to the copied contract address.
+Line 10.
 1. Go to the react app URL. `http://localhost:3000/`
 2. Notice that the people added to the contract are now being displayed.